Oneflow-Inc/libai/docs/source/tutorials/Features.md

 Gradient accumulation is a common strategy to train large-scale models when memory becomes the bottleneck.
 This technique will split the mini-batch into several micro-batches, then perform normal forward and backward operations.
 Models will only be updated after accumulating the gradients of all these micro-batches.

-Besides, when training with pipeline parallel, gradient accumulation makes different stages executed in parallel micro-batch.
-Therefore, the calculation of each stage is not blocked.
+Besides, when training with pipeline parallel, gradient accumulation makes different stages executed in different micro-batch in parallel.
+Therefore, the calculation of each stage can be overlapped.

 ### Usage